Japan playing its own water polo style at Tokyo Olympics - WHIZ News

 Japan is making its ninth appearance in the men’s water polo tournament at the Olympics, qualifying as the host nation.
 It won the Asian Championship for the first time in 2016, beating Kazakhstan 7-6 in the final, but it went 0-5 at the Rio de Janeiro Games in its first Olympics since 1984.

-It got off to a solid start Sunday in its first game of the Tokyo Olympics, but the U.S. rallied for a 15-13 victory.
-Next up for Japan is a matchup with powerful Hungary on Tuesday night.
+It got off to a solid start Sunday in its first game of the Tokyo Olympics, but the U.S. rallied for a 15-13 win.
+It was tied with Hungary at halftime Tuesday before the world’s most successful country in Olympic water polo pulled away for a 16-11 victory.

-“That’s a very talented team, and I’m sure they’re going to do well at this tournament,” U.S. attacker Johnny Hooper said of Japan after the opener.
+“Playing offense against them … it’s unbelievably difficult,” Hungary player Balazs Erdelyi said, “because they are so fast and they are so agile and they get there in a factor of a second, so it’s almost impossible to play normal offense against them.”

 While Japan’s scheme is mostly about its best chance for success, Omoto is hoping it also helps increase interest in water polo in the country — especially with the added exposure that goes along with the Olympics.